hotwax/oms-documentation/user-manuals/receiving.md

 **5. Saving and Finalizing:**

 Store associates need to tap on the double checkmarks at the bottom of the page to conclude the receiving process and update the inventory in the system.
-The inbound shipments are removed from the page only when inventory for all the Products is received.
+The inbound shipments are removed from the page only when inventory for all the products is received.

 {% embed url="https://youtu.be/sNETVOLPNEU" %}
 Video: Complete shipment
 {% endembed %}

-### Receive Purchase Orders
+## Receive Purchase Orders

 Purchase orders are buyer-generated documents detailing product specifics, quantities, and prices.
 Retailers use these purchase orders to order from suppliers.
 Upon delivery, retailers need to verify the received inventory against the purchase order, ensuring accurate shipments and inventory counts.